A Step-by-Step Guide to Start Cosplaying for Beginners

 Wigs are not always necessary because you can always style and dye your real hair.
 However, I do recommend wearing them for most cosplays, they make life much easier since you don’t have to worry about creating the perfect hairstyle on the morning of a convention.
 Arda Wigs is my favorite place to buy high-quality wigs for cosplay, however, they are not cheap.
 I’ve put together a guide to help you find affordable wigs for your costume.

 I recommend makeup for all cosplayers (unless you’re wearing a full-face mask).
-It’s technically not necessary so you can go without, but makeup creates a more finessed look that will make your cosplay look better in photographs.
+It’s technically not necessary so you can go without, but makeup creates a more finessed look that will make your cosplay look much better in photographs.
 Even just using a basic foundation with a matte finishing powder will help you look so much better while in cosplay.

 Step 7: Do you want any props?